Denzel Washington: 2010–2019: Return to theater and The Equalizer trilogy

-In 2012, Washington starred in Flight, for which he was nominated for an Academy Award for Best Actor for his performance as an alcoholic airline pilot facing investigation for his part in a plane crash.
+In 2012, Washington starred in Flight, for which he was nominated for the Academy Award for Best Actor for his performance as an alcoholic airline pilot facing investigation for his part in a plane crash.
 He co-starred with Ryan Reynolds in Safe House, where he prepared for his role by subjecting himself to a torture session that included waterboarding.
 In 2013, Washington starred in 2 Guns, alongside Mark Wahlberg.
 From April to June 2014, Washington played the leading role in the Broadway production of Lorraine Hansberry's classic drama A Raisin in the Sun, directed by Kenny Leon.
-The show received positive reviews and won the 2014 Tony Award for Best Revival of a Play.
+The show received positive reviews and won the Tony Award for Best Revival of a Play.
 That same year he starred in The Equalizer (2014), an action thriller film directed by Antoine Fuqua and written by Richard Wenk, based on the television series of same name starring Edward Woodward.
-He reprised his role in his first sequel, The Equalizer 2 (2018) and the third and final sequel The Equalizer 3 (2023).
+He reprised his role in his first sequel, The Equalizer 2 (2018) and the third and final sequel, The Equalizer 3 (2023).

 In 2016, Washington starred in The Magnificent Seven, a remake of the 1960 western film of the same name, alongside Chris Pratt, Ethan Hawke, Vincent D'Onofrio, Lee Byung-hun, Manuel Garcia-Rulfo, Martin Sensmeier, Haley Bennett, and Peter Sarsgaard.
 Principal photography began on May 18, 2015, in north Baton Rouge, Louisiana.
 The film premiered on September 8 at the 2016 Toronto International Film Festival, and was released in the United States in conventional and IMAX theaters on September 23, 2016.
 In The Magnificent Seven, Washington plays Sam Chisolm ("the Bounty Hunter"), a duly sworn warrant officer from Wichita, Kansas.
 His character was renamed from Chris Adams (played by Yul Brynner in the original film) to Sam Chisolm.
-It is Washington's first Western film.
-Washington did not watch Westerns growing up, as it was the end of the Western era in the movies.
+It was Washington's first Western film.
+He did not watch Westerns growing up, as it was the end of the Western era in the movies.
 Moreover, he and his siblings were barred from going to the cinema by his father, a minister in a church.
 They grew up watching Biblical films instead, like King of Kings and The Ten Commandments, although he has said that he watched portions of the shows Rawhide and Bonanza.
 He did not view the original film in preparation, but has watched Seven Samurai.
 Fuqua flew to New York City to negotiate with Washington, who accepted the offer.